move-language/move/language/tools/move-mv-llvm-compiler/README.md

 Compile move-bytecode to llvm bitcode

 ## Overview

-The llvm-compiler uses [Inkwell](https://github.com/TheDan64/inkwell) (Safe Rust bindings to LLVM's C API) to generate llvm bitcode for Move IR.
+The move compiler uses llvm-sys to interface with llvm.
+It translates stackless bytecode representation of move to llvm-ir.
+Read more about bytecode translations from [here](https://github.com/move-language/move/issues/817)

 ## Setup